Sequential Cohort Selection under Uncertainty: Experiments in the Sequential Setting

+We now detail the components of this sequential learning framework, including data generation, model updates, and policy optimization at each stage.

-\paragraph{Data Generation for each Stage.} At the beginning of each stage, a synthetic applicant pool is generated from a fixed simulator $P^*(x)$, which is a Conditional Tabular GAN (CTGAN) trained on a university admission dataset.
-For each applicant, academic outcomes ( GPA in 3 courses) are predicted using a multi-output Bayesian ridge model $P^*(y^i|x^i)$, trained on the initial dataset.
-This is not updated in subsequent stages and serves only to simulate academic outcomes for newly generated applicant pools.
-Admission decisions are made based on a learned policy, and only admitted students’ outcomes $y^i$ are revealed to the learner.
+\paragraph{Data generation at each stage.} At the beginning of each stage, a synthetic applicant pool is generated from a simulator $P^*(\Pfeat)$ implemented using a CTGAN, trained on real university admission data.
+For each applicant, academic outcomes (e.g. GPA in three courses) are generated using a fixed model $P^*(\Pout \mid \Pfeat)$, implemented as a multi-output Bayesian ridge regression model trained on the initial dataset.
+This outcome generator remains fixed across stages and is used solely to simulate ground-truth outcomes for newly generated applicants.
+Admission decisions are made based on a learned policy; only the outcomes of admitted students are revealed to the learner.